yamadashy/repopack/README.md

 Feel free to modify these prompts based on your specific needs and the capabilities of the AI tool you're using.

+### Community Discussion
+Check out our [community discussion](https://github.com/yamadashy/repomix/discussions/154) where users share:
+- Which AI tools they're using with Repomix
+- Effective prompts they've discovered
+- How Repomix has helped them
+- Tips and tricks for getting the most out of AI code analysis

+Feel free to join the discussion and share your own experiences!
+Your insights could help others make better use of Repomix.

 ### Output File Format

 Repomix generates a single file with clear separators between different parts of your codebase.